Training Promotion GuidelinesLet's get it right! Make sure your training materials are up-to-date.

 - Using TREAD Lightly! or Tread Lightly

 - Per the Tread Lightly!
-Graphics Standards, the specified usage in text is Tread Lightly!
+Graphics Standards (no longer available online?), the specified usage in text is Tread Lightly!

 In text, Tread Lightly! begins with a capital "T" and "L." ...
 Always be sure to include the exclamation mark at the end - "Tread Lightly!"